ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 ---
-title: 'Writing conditional code blocks with if-else selection statements'
+title: 'Using if-else selection statements to write conditional code blocks'
 subtitle: 'A beginner guide to programming with .NET 5 and C#'
 date: 2021-06-13 00:00:00 -0500
 post-img: '//cdn.forevolve.com/blog/images/articles-header/2021-learn-coding-with-dot-net-core.png'